 CIEE Gap Year Semesters

 This semester-long program is designed for gap year/winter start students, and includes language immersion program classes, English-teaching internship/community service, and housing and meals with families.
-Programs exist in Chile, China, Dominican Republic, France, Japan, and Spain, and depending on the level of language classes completed, some academic credit may be possible at CC by completing this program: only CIEE gap year programs which give students the option to receive a transcript (not certificate of completion) from an accredited local host university will be considered for potential language transfer credit at CC.
+Programs exist in Australia, Chile, Spain, China, Dominican Republic, France, Italy, Japan, and Jordan.
+Depending on the level of language and classes completed, some academic credit may be possible at CC by completing this program: only CIEE gap year programs which give students the option to receive a transcript (not certificate of completion) from an accredited local host university will be considered for potential language transfer credit at CC.